The Zone diet

 What is The Zone diet?

-The Zone diet came from the best-selling diet book Enter The Zone, that was all the rage in the 1990’s especially in the US.
+The Zone diet came from the best-selling diet book Enter The Zone, which was all the rage in the 1990’s especially in the US.
 Jennifer Aniston and Demi Moore were reportedly fans of the diet.
 The Zone is a place where we find ourselves "feeling alert, refreshed and full of energy," according to author Barry Sears.
 He and the book’s co-author Bill Lawren maintain that life in The Zone is what wellness is all about.

 Like other popular diet books, "Enter The Zone" offers more than just weight-loss claims.
 By retuning your metabolism with a diet that is 30% protein, 30% fat and 40% carbohydrates, The Zone diet contends that you can expect to turn back encroaching heart disease, high blood pressure and diabetes.
 Another much-touted advantage is better athletic performance.
 Sears doesn't come right out and claim he has found the cure for heart disease or diabetes, or how to win Olympic medals, but instead he provides glowing anecdotes from people who have taken The Zone diet to heart.

 What The Zone diet does boldly claim is that much of the current thinking about good nutrition - a diet high in carbohydrates, and low in protein and fats - is wrong.
 What's more, Sears contends, that type of diet has contributed to our risk of developing serious, even life-threatening ailments such as heart disease, diabetes and possibly cancer.
 His book, "The Anti-Inflammation Zone", takes a closer look at disease and how his diet combats the inflammation he says is an underlying factor behind the development of serious illness as well as weight gain.

 As a former scientist, Sears devotes considerable time to discussion of the science on which he based his theory.
 Put simply, The Zone diet is a " metabolic state in which the body works at peak efficiency," and that state is created by eating a set ratio of carbohydrates, protein and fat.